-The DFDL Information Set is similar in purpose to the XML Information Set [16][XMLInfo], however, it is not identical, nor a perfect subset, as there are important differences.
+The DFDL Information Set is similar in purpose to the XML Information Set [16], however, it is not identical, nor a perfect subset, as there are important differences.

 Information Items

 An information set contains two different types of information items, as explained in the following sections.
 Every information item has members.
 For ease of reference, each member is given a name, indicated [thus].